andylemin/PFUI/README.md

 ### PFUI Firewall comprises two parts;

-**"PFUI_Unbound"** - A python module for the [Unbound](https://nlnetlabs.nl/projects/unbound/about/) DNS resolver; reads successful DNS query responses and transmits all resolved IPs and TTLs to the "PFUI_Firewall".
+**"PFUI_Unbound"** - A python module for the [Unbound](https://nlnetlabs.nl/projects/unbound/about/) DNS resolver; reads successful DNS query responses and transmits resolved IPs and their TTLs to all "PFUI_Firewall" instances.

-**"PFUI_Firewall"** - A standalone python service; receives data from all "PFUI_Unbound" instances and installs the received IPs into the PF Firewall Rules (Tables and Persist Files) for use with pf.conf.
+**"PFUI_Firewall"** - A standalone python service; receives data from all "PFUI_Unbound" instances, and installs the received IPs into the PF Firewall Rules (Tables and Persist Files) for use with pf.conf.

-The "PFUI_Firewall" role also maintains a Redis database, to track and perform IP expiry (TTL expired) of entries, and synchronises the configured 'PF Tables' and 'PF Persist files' with the Redis store.
+The "PFUI_Firewall" role also maintains a Redis database, to track and perform IP TTL expiry of entries.
+And synchronises redis db changes with the configured 'PF Tables' and 'PF Persist files'.

 ------